Filtering by: Weekly Meeting

 The bylaws state nominations may be accepted from the floor, with the prior concurrence of the nominee.
 The election shall be the third meeting in June.

-Current Officer Nominations:
+Current 2025-26 Officer Nominations:

-• Vice President - Paul Schoon
+• President: Paul Schoon

-• Secretary - Mark Sachs
+• Secretary- Mark Sachs

-• Treasurer - Bill Bubenzer
+• Treasurer- Bill Bubenzer

 View Event →